dmspelma/FreeExampleCodeFromBlog/README.md

 # Free Example Code
 Small example code files for anyone to freely use as they wish.

-Each of the files within are standalone and are to be used as you wish.
+Each of the files within are standalone and are to be used as you desire.

 # Blog
 Typically, each of these files will be coming from my blog for users to view.